ncatlab/nlab-content/pages/1/8/8/9/9881/content.md

 (In footnote 2 this article claims that the claimed proofs of the same statement by G.S Danilov in [hep-th/9801013](http://arxiv.org/abs/hep-th/9801013), [hep-th/0312177](http://arxiv.org/abs/hep-th/0312177) are not in fact proofs.)

-Discussion of 2-loop amplitudes from holomorphy arguments is in
+Discussion of [[2-loop]] amplitudes from holomorphy arguments:

 * [[Edward Witten]], _Notes On Holomorphic String And Superstring Theory Measures Of Low Genus_ ([arXiv:1306.3621](http://arxiv.org/abs/1306.3621))

-See also
+See also:

 * [[Ashoke Sen]], _Supersymmetry Restoration in Superstring Perturbation Theory_ ([arXiv:1508.02481](http://arxiv.org/abs/1508.02481))